asarmakeeva/new_website/content/posts/cybersecurity.md

 date: 2026-03-31
 draft: false
 tags: ["Cybersecurity", "AI"]
-summary: "Example of sepsis detection with ML"
+summary: "Summary after watching a video"
 ---

 Nicole Perlroth — former NYT cybersecurity journalist and advisor to CISA under the Biden administration — gives one of the more sobering takes on where we are right now.
 She spent years covering nation-state hacking for the Times and wrote *This Is How They Tell Me the World Ends*, a book about the zero-day vulnerability market.
 When she talks about cyber threats, she is not speculating.